 This month's Curtain Raiser lecture was given by Evert Kleynhans, erstwhile historian and archivist of the Ossewabrandwag archives in the town of Potchefstroom.

 The Ossewabrandwag (Ox-wagon Sentinel) was an anti-British, pro-German organisation that was officially formed in Bloemfontein on the 4th of February 1939 by a group of pro-German Afrikaners.
 As early as 1902, when Britain had defeated the Boers in the Anglo-Boer War, opposed anti-British Afrikaners were supported by Netherlands and Germany for the cause of creating two independent Republics, namely the South African Republic (Transvaal) and the Orange Free State.
-Thousands of Boers served in the British forces during WWI, but nonetheless remained resentful of British rule, even under loose association with Britain as a dominion.
+Thousands of Boers served in the British forces during WWI and WWII, but nonetheless remained resentful of British rule, even under loose association with Britain as a dominion.

-In his lecture, Evert put forward the argument in the form of two pertinent questions that arose regarding the Ossewabrandwag's contact with Germany during the First World War.
-Firstly, was there definite contact between the Ossewabrandwag and Germany during WWI, and if so, what was the nature of their extent?
+In his lecture, Evert put forward the argument in the form of two pertinent questions that arose regarding the Ossewabrandwag's contact with Germany during the Second World War.
+Firstly, was there definite contact between the Ossewabrandwag and Germany during the war, and if so, what was the nature of their extent?
 The answer to this first question was straightforward, as the Ossewabrandwag had maintained regular contact throughout the War, but the second question needed a little further investigation: How was it related to the war of maritime intelligence in Southern Africa?

 The aim of the presentation was to give a brief overview of the nature and organisation of the German intelligence network in the Union of South Africa during the Second World War.
 The Ossewabrandwag's leader was Johannes van Rensburg, a lawyer who had served as secretary of justice under Jan Smuts and was an admirer of Nazi Germany.
 Lothar Sittig was known under the code name "Felix" who controlled the larger ambit of maritime intelligence as the war waged in Southern Africa.
 The Trompke Network was used for German espionage in South Africa.
 It was named after Paul Trompke, the German Consul General based in Lourenço Marques during the Second World War.
 From this consulate, a German officer, Luitpold Werz, controlled the German Intelligence network operating to South Africa.
 Communicating by radio and secret ink, an important task of this spy ring was to provide intelligence on Allied shipping for exploitation by German submarines.
 Its agents in South Africa were extreme right wing Afrikaaners, opposed to General Smuts' ruling party and with an intention of forming a pro-Nazi government.
 Over time their messages were all intercepted and read by members of British Intelligence.